 The Company is focused on the identification, acquisition, development, and commercialization of novel products for the treatment of serious rare and ultra-rare genetic diseases.
 The Company has two approved therapies.
-Crysvita[®] (burosumab) is approved by the U.S. Food and Drug Administration (FDA) for the treatment of X-linked hypophosphatemia (XLH) in adult and pediatric patients one year of age and older, and has received European conditional marketing authorization for the treatment of XLH with radiographic evidence of bone disease in children 1 year of age and older and adolescents with growing skeletons.
-The Company has also received FDA approval and European marketing authorization under exceptional circumstances for Mepsevii[TM] (vestronidase alfa), the first medicine approved for the treatment of children and adults with mucopolysaccharidosis VII (MPS VII), also known as Sly syndrome.
+Crysvita® (burosumab) is approved in the United States by the U.S. Food and Drug Administration (FDA) and in Canada for the treatment of X-linked hypophosphatemia (XLH) in adult and pediatric patients one year of age and older, and has received European conditional marketing authorization for the treatment of XLH with radiographic evidence of bone disease in children one year of age and older and adolescents with growing skeletons.
+In Brazil, Crysvita is approved for treatment of XLH in adult and pediatric patients one year of age and older.
+The Company has also received FDA approval for MepseviiTM (vestronidase alfa), the first medicine approved for the treatment of children and adults with mucopolysaccharidosis VII (MPS VII), also known as Sly syndrome.
+In the European Union, Mepsevii is approved under exceptional circumstances for patients of all ages for the treatment of non-neurological manifestations of MPS VII.
+In Brazil, Mepsevii is approved for the treatment of MPS VII for patients of all ages.

 In addition to the approved treatments for XLH and MPS VII, the Company has four ongoing clinical development programs.
 Crysvita is being studied for the treatment of tumor induced osteomalacia (TIO), a rare disease that impairs bone mineralization.
 UX007 is being studied in patients severely affected by long-chain fatty acid oxidation disorders (LC-FAOD), a genetic disorder in which the body is unable to convert long chain fatty acids into energy.
-The company has two gene therapy pipeline candidates: DTX301 is an adeno-associated virus 8 (AAV8) gene therapy product candidate in development for the treatment of patients with ornithine transcarbamylase (OTC) deficiency, the most common urea cycle disorder; and DTX401 is an AAV8 gene therapy product candidate for the treatment of patients with glycogen storage disease type Ia (GSDIa).
+The Company has two gene therapy pipeline candidates: DTX301 is an adeno-associated virus 8 (AAV8) gene therapy product candidate in development for the treatment of patients with ornithine transcarbamylase (OTC) deficiency, the most common urea cycle disorder; and DTX401 is an AAV8 gene therapy product candidate for the treatment of patients with glycogen storage disease type Ia (GSDIa).
 The Company operates as one reportable segment.

 The Company has sustained operating losses and expects such annual losses to continue over the next several years.
 The Company's ultimate success depends on the outcome of its research and development and commercialization activities, for which it expects to incur additional losses in the future.
 Management recognizes the need to raise additional capital to fully implement its business plan.
-Through March 31, 2019, the Company has relied primarily on the proceeds from equity offerings to finance its operations.
+Through September 30, 2019, the Company has relied primarily on the proceeds from equity offerings to finance its operations.

-The Company intends to raise additional capital through the issuance of equity, borrowings, or strategic alliances with partner companies.
+The Company intends to raise additional capital through the issuance of equity, borrowings, strategic alliances with partner companies, or other transactions.
 However, if such financing is not available at adequate levels, the Company will need to reevaluate its operating plans.